diadata-org/decentral-feeder/README.md

      PRIVATE_KEY=myprivatekey
      DEPLOYED_CONTRACT=
      ```
+    - Open a terminal in the `docker-compose` folder and start the deployment by running:
+      ```bash
+      docker-compose up
+      ```

 ###  Retrieve Deployed Contract
-   - Deploy the feeder with `DEPLOYED_CONTRACT` empty.
-   - Upon the first deployment, the logs will display the deployed contract address in the following format:
+   - Once the container is deployed with `DEPLOYED_CONTRACT` env variable empty the logs will display the deployed contract address in the following format:
      ```plaintext
      │ time="2024-11-25T11:30:08Z" level=info msg="Contract pending deploy: 0x708e54f09a8b0xxxxxxxxxxxxxxxx."
      ```
    - Copy the displayed contract address (e.g., `0x708e54f09a8b0xxxxxxxxxxxxxxxx`) and paste it into your `.env` file as the value for `DEPLOYED_CONTRACT`.
+Stop the container.

-   - Update your `.env` file:
+   - Update your `.env` file with `DEPLOYED_CONTRACT` variable mentioned above.
+Redeployed the container with  `docker-compose up`
      ```plaintext
      PRIVATE_KEY=myprivatekey
      DEPLOYED_CONTRACT=0x708e54f09a8b0xxxxxxxxxxxxxxxx
-     ```

-###  Run Docker Compose
-   - Open a terminal in the `docker-compose` folder and start the deployment by running:
-     ```bash
-     docker-compose up -d
      ```

 ## Verification